 Troubleshooting certain problems requires root access.
 If a job is found to have not run in the past cycle, and the information in its own log or its stdout and stderr does not help or is empty, /var/log/cron (or cron.*) should be consulted.
 In one incident we had, the user's password was inadvertently left to expire in 90 days.
 When the password expired on one night, all jobs stopped running until the next morning when the password issue was resolved.
 Errors in /var/log/cron revealed the root cause.

-The five time and date fields in cron tab are mostly AND'ed but sometimes OR'ed.
+If you have trouble with the five time and date fields in cron tab, a good website to check their meanings is crontab guru where you can put in numbers or expressions and see the interpretation.
+The five fields are mostly AND'ed but sometimes OR'ed.
 Specifically, the 5th field, day of week, and the 3rd field, day of month, are OR'ed.
 Thus, if today is 28th and is Wednesday, both the two schedules below will run today

 * * 28 * 1 /script #runs on 28th of every month and also runs on each Monday * * 27 * 3 /script #runs on 27th of every month and also runs on each Wednesdayin addition to the obvious ones